haraka/Haraka/docs/Outbound.md

 Default: false.
 By default, outbound to a local IP is disabled, to avoid creating outbound loops.
 Set this to true if you want to allow outbound to local IPs.
-This is be useful if you want to deliver mail to localhost on another port.
+This could be useful if you want to deliver mail to localhost on another port.

 ### outbound.bounce\_message